ojmestre/study_notetaker/README.md

-# Semi-Automated Note Taker
+# Semi-Automated Note Taking Application
-A semi-automated note taker application for observational usability and research studies.
+A semi-automated note taking application for observational usability and research studies.

 <h2> The Need </h2>
 <p>